-Note: The packages to install can be selected by check boxes.
-(Except "Microsoft Visual C++ 2012 Redistributable" package, which is a prerequisite, is installed without selection.)
-If a package is already installed (e.g. the Sentinel Runtime) then its check box is disabled.
+Note: The packages to install can be selected by check boxes, except the Microsoft Visual C++ 2012 Redistributable package, as it is a prerequisite.
+If a package is already installed (e.g. the Sentinel Runtime Dongle Driver), the check box is disabled.

-After installation the "Programs and Features" panel will show entries for each installed packages and one entry for the Bundle:
+After installation, the Programs and Features panel will show entries for each installed package and one entry for the Bundle: